elbamos/NeuralTopicModels/README.md

 # NeuralTopicModels

-This repo contains a WIP implementation of http://nlp.cs.rpi.edu/paper/AAAI15.pdf
+This repo contains a WIP implementation of http://nlp.cs.rpi.edu/paper/AAAI15.pdf.
+This is here for the purpose of sharing with collaborators -- it isn't final code or presentation-quality code.

 The NTM model is intended to work essentially as follows: